petuchen/assignment_2023/README.md

 ---
 ## File & Directory

-+ 01_first_task.ipynb: notebook for the 1st question (with html format for easy checking)
++ 01_first_task.ipynb: notebook for the 1st question (+ extra html file for easy-checking)
-+ 02_second_task.ipynb: notebook for the 2nd question (with html format for easy checking)
++ 02_second_task.ipynb: notebook for the 2nd question (+ extra html file for easy-checking)
 + sales.csv: sales data
++ 5weeks_prediction.csv: final result for the 5-week predictions
-+ presentation.html: final presentation in html format
++ presentation.html: presentation in the html format

 ---
 ## Environment